Nonbacktracking spectral clustering of nonuniform hypergraphs: Conjectured Thresholds for

 We now consider the performance of our spectral clustering algorithms \oursimplealg{} and \ouralg{} on sparse synthetic data generated by a simple hypergraph stochastic blockmodel.
 Our development is motivated in part by known behavior of spectral methods in sparse random graphs~\cite{nadakuditiGraphSpectraDetectability2012,krzakalaSpectralRedemptionClustering2013}.
 We first restate a standard definition of \emph{detection} in clustering problems.
-For each $n$, let $\eta_n(\theta, \labelvec_n)$ be a probability distribution over graphs on $n$ nodes.
-Each such distribution possesses the same shared set of parameters $\theta$, as well as a planted partition $\labelvec_n$ of nodes.
-Let $\G_n \sim \eta_n(\theta, \labelvec_n)$.
+For each $n$, let $\eta_n(\vtheta, \labelvec_n)$ be a probability distribution over graphs on $n$ nodes, parameterized by some vector $\rev{\vtheta}$.
+Each such distribution possesses the same shared set of parameters $\vtheta$, as well as a planted partition $\labelvec_n$ of nodes.
+Let $\G_n \sim \eta_n(\vtheta, \labelvec_n)$.
 Let $\mathtt{A}$ be a clustering algorithm, which we view as a map $\G_n \mapsto \hat{\labelvec}_n$ from the data to an estimate of the true labels.
-Let $\rho$ be a correlation function measuring label agreement with the property that if $\labelvec_n$ and $\hat{\labelvec}_n$ are length-$n$ labels sampled independently, then $\rho(\labelvec, \hat{\labelvec})\rightarrow 0$ as $n\rightarrow \infty$.
-Examples of measures include mutual information, Adjusted Rand, and suitably adjusted versions of the overlap~\cite{decelleAsymptoticAnalysisStochastic2011,abbeCommunityDetectionStochastic2017}.
+Let $\rho$ be a correlation function measuring label agreement with the property that if $\labelvec_n$ and $\hat{\labelvec}_n$ are length-$n$ labels sampled independently, then $\rho(\labelvec, \hat{\labelvec})\rightarrow 0$ with high probability as $n\rightarrow \infty$.
+Examples of measures include mutual information, the Adjusted Rand Index, and suitably adjusted versions of the overlap~\cite{decelleAsymptoticAnalysisStochastic2011,abbeCommunityDetectionStochastic2017}.

-\begin{definition} Algorithm $\mathtt{A}$ \emph{detects communities} in the sequence $\{\eta_n, \theta, \labelvec_n\}$ with respect to the correlation function $\rho$ if there exists $\epsilon > 0$ such that, with high probability as $n$ grows large, $\rho(\labelvec_n, \mathtt{A}(\G_n)) > \epsilon$. \end{definition}
+\begin{definition} Algorithm $\mathtt{A}$ \emph{detects communities} in the sequence $\{\eta_n, \vtheta, \labelvec_n\}$ with respect to the correlation function $\rho$ if there exists $\epsilon > 0$ such that, with high probability as $n$ grows large, $\rho(\labelvec_n, \mathtt{A}(\G_n)) > \epsilon$. \end{definition}

-A particularly notable case is the graph stochastic blockmodel with two equally-sized communities, where $\theta = (a,b)$ contains $a$, the expected number of edges joining a node to others in its own community, and $b$, the expected number of edges joining a node to nodes in the opposite community.
-For some algorithms $\mathtt{A}$, $\mathtt{A}$ is able to detect clusters in $\{\eta_n, \theta, \labelvec_n\}$ if